remaruru/WASHNET-Others/SETUP.md

 - **Password:** admin123

 ## Notes
-- Make sure your database is created before running migrations
+- Make sure your MySQL database is created before running migrations
-- For PostgreSQL, ensure the database and user exist
 - The backend and frontend must run simultaneously
 - Update `REACT_APP_API_URL` in frontend `.env` if backend runs on a different port